KRFOSS/kali-docs/arm/kali-linux-samsung-chromebook/index.md

 This process can take awhile depending on your USB storage device speed and image size.

 Once the dd operation is complete, boot up the Chromebook with the SD / USB plugged in (NOT IN THE BLUE USB PORT!).
 At the developer boot prompt, hit CTRL+U, which should boot you into Kali Linux.
-Log in to Kali (root / toor) and **startx**.
+[Log in to Kali](/docs/introduction/default-credentials/) and **startx**.
 That's it, you're done!

 ## Kali on Samsung Chromebook - Developer Instructions